KYSR: Alt 98-7 (2013–present)

 On August 9, 2013, the station rebranded as "ALT 98-7," with no other change to the format.

 The Woody Show began airing in mornings on April 21, 2014.
 The cast includes the host "Woody" Fife, Greg Gory, Morgan Cook (associate Producer), Sammi Marino (executive producer), Renae Ravey (former), Sebastian "Sebas", Bort, Randy and Jason "Menace" McMurry, who had all last worked together at KITS, an alternative rock station in San Francisco.
 The show proved so popular that the show began national syndication through Premiere Networks in 2016.

 On March 9, 2020, iHeart announced that KYSR will air Los Angeles Chargers football games as the team's new flagship station beginning with the 2020 season.
 In addition to carrying the games, KYSR also runs Chargers contests and sweepstakes, with prizes including game tickets and official merchandise.
-The Chargers broadcasts will only be heard on FM radio, whilst listeners on the iHeartRadio app (including Los Angeles) will get normal music programming.
+The Chargers broadcasts will only be heard on FM radio, while listeners on the iHeartRadio app (including Los Angeles) will get normal music programming.

+They also host an annual Alter Ego radio festival in January: